 Each year in December, retired members are sent a letter detailing the increase to their pensions (if any) for the upcoming year.
 The letter will show the amount of the inflation protection increase, the gross pension payments after any inflation protection increases have been applied, any adjustment for income tax, and the net payment as of January 1 in the following year.

 The inflation protection that may be applied to your pension is based on when you earned your pension.

-Inflation protection is calculated based on changes to the previous year’s Consumer Price Index (CPI).
-The CPI, calculated by Statistics Canada is considered a reliable measure of inflation, and indexation is designed to help protect the value of pensions from eroding due to inflation.
+In the CAAT Plan, inflation protection is calculated based on changes to the previous year’s Consumer Price Index (CPI).
+The CPI, calculated by Statistics Canada, is considered a reliable measure of inflation.

-Inflation protection is calculated using a method called the “average method.”
-The average CPI for the 12-month period ending in September of the current year is compared to the average of the 12 month period ending in September of the previous year.
-The inflation protection increase paid by the Plan is equal to 75% of the percentage change in the CPI during the year.
+The annual rate is calculated using a method called the “average method.”
+The average CPI for the 12-month period ending in September of the current year is compared to the average of the 12-month period ending in September of the previous year.
+The inflation protection increase paid by the Plan is equal to 75% of the percentage change in the two averages of CPI.

 The maximum increase in a year is 8%.
 In years when inflation is high, any amount above the 8% would be carried forward and applied to inflation protection in following years.
 This carry forward is referred to as “banking.”
-In recent years, when inflation has been low, the increase has rarely risen above 2%.
 If there is no increase in the September CPI of a given year, there will be no increase to pensions in the following year.

 Click on the title to read an article, or use the "Visit the support centre" button to see more.